erikeldridge/item-network/README.md

 ## To do

+- update show user page to match show item page
+- update show comment page to match show item page
+- fix margins on wide layout
 - filter activity client-side on the home page
-- define an "owner id hash" field on editable models that can be checked w/o reading the db
+- define an "owner id hash" field on editable models that can be checked w/o reading db
 - hide stream headers if stream is empty
 - add like button to comment page
-- show count of replies to comment
 - add layout to create item page
 - replace "bookmarks" with recent searches
 - add "pin/like/save" btn to recent searches page